alice-zzz/itch.io-price-tracker/README.md

 Set Targets: Click into a game's page to set target price or discount.
 When either one is met or exceeded (i.e. price falls below target price or discount is above target discount), a masOS notification is sent.

 macOS Alert: If the price has fallen below target price or if discount exceeds target discount when the daily scrape is performed, a macOS notification is sent announcing the game name and its current price and discount.
-This does not require the webpage to be open.
+This does not require the webpage or program to be open.

 # Installation and Setup